-- Hiking enthusiasts can explore some of Lake Placid’s 2,000 miles of marked trails, the largest trail system in the nation, with routes ranging from easy to moderate to difficult.
+- Hiking enthusiasts can explore some of Lake Placid’s 2,000 miles of marked trails, maybe the largest trail system in the nation, with routes ranging from easy to moderate to difficult.

 There’s no reason to give up your running habit while you’re on vacation in New York City.
 The New York Road Runners (NYRR) organizes weekly Open Runs through parks in all five boroughs and the Greater New York City area that are free of charge for all ages and levels of ability.
 Leashed dogs are always welcome.
 Check the NYRR website to see if there is a run near your hotel.
 No registration is required; however, you do need to create an account to participate.